Lychee is a tropical fruit with potential health benefits. It’s an excellent source of vitamin C and antioxidants.

 Lychee also contains smaller amounts of B vitamins and minerals such as magnesium and potassium.

-Consuming lychee canned in syrup, lychee juice, or lychee desserts, however, may take someone over the 10% of daily calories as added sugars limit that experts recommend.
+Consuming lychee canned in syrup, lychee juice, or lychee desserts, however, may take someone over the

 - anti-angiogenic, which means preventing tumors from growing blood vessels

 - anti-carcinogenic, which means inhibiting or preventing cancer

 Proanthocyanidins are also present in other fruits such as apples, blueberries, and grapes.